 The following diagram shows how Type 2 diabetes is a series of vicious cycles that fuel each other, enabling the disease to develop and progress, deteriorating the body over a period of many years.

 If you understand even just a little bit of the science of diabetes, then, you know that your body will continue to breakdown and eventually develop one or more of the major diabetic complications, e.g. retinopathy, nephropathy, neuropathy, or heart disease.

-All you have to do is follow the step-by-step procedures in the Death to Diabetes book.
+All you have to do is follow the step-by-step procedures in his top-selling book, Death to Diabetes.

 Disclaimer: This site does not provide medical advice, diagnosis or treatment.